Tobias-UniBwM/IndexOptim.jl/README.md

 # IndexOptim

-__!!!
-The complete package code will be supplied once the paper has been accepted !!!__

 This Julia package provides the software code for optimizing spectral indices.
 It accompanies the publication [_Optimized Spectral Indices for Camouflage Detection in Multispectral Imagery_](https://www.tandfonline.com/journals/tgrs20), which contains detailed background information and a comprehensive experimental evaluation of this software tool in the context of camouflage detection.
 In addition, the package supports arbitrary index structures, custom optimizers, datasets and fitness descriptors.

 ## Structure